John Theodore Merz

-John Theodore Merz (30 March 1840 – 21 March 1922) was a German British chemist, historian and industrialist.
+John Theodore (Theo) Merz (30 March 1840 – 21 March 1922) was a German British chemist, historian and industrialist.

+Life

 Merz was born in Manchester, England and educated at University of Giessen, Göttingen, Heidelberg, and Bonn universities.

 Merz was vice-chairman of the Newcastle-upon-Tyne Electric Supply Company, which he founded in 1889.
 He was chairman of the Tyneside Tramways and Tramroads Company and a member of the senate of Durham University.
 In 1906, he was awarded an LLD degree from the University of Aberdeen.

+In 1873 Merz married Alice Mary Richardson, a sister of John Wigham Richardson the Tyneside ship builder.
+Together they had three sons and a daughter.